Azure/azure-orbital-integration/aqua-processor/README.md

 4. Run deploy `./deploy/deploy.sh`

 ## Install dependencies
-in the roo of ./aqua-processor/deploy, there is a file called cloud-init.yaml.
+In the root of ./aqua-processor/deploy, there is a file called cloud-init.yaml.
 If you need to add any other dependencies to your VM, you can call them out here.
 See [Documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cloud-init-deep-dive) for details.

 ## Install RT-STPS
 To install RT-STPS, follow these instructions: